Financial-Times/dotcom-page-kit/packages/anvil-ft-app-context/readme.md

 // NOTE: This example assumes a JSX supported environment

 import express from 'express'
-import { middleware: appContextMiddleware } from '@financial-times/anvil-app-context'
+import { middleware: appContextMiddleware, AppContext } from '@financial-times/anvil-app-context'
 import { renderToString } from 'react-dom/server'

 app.use(appContextMiddleware)